-Admission to the PTA Program is based on your prerequisite GPA, ACT score and hours of observation, of which the prerequisite GPA is approximately three times more important than the other categories.
-Each of these areas are discussed in detail in the sections below, including the necessary prerequisite coursework.
+Admission to the PTA Program is based on your general education GPA, ACT score and hours of observation, of which the general education GPA is approximately three times more important than the other categories.
+Each of these areas are discussed in detail in the sections below, including the necessary general education coursework.